Solving quasi-free and quadratic Lindblad master equations for open fermionic and bosonic systems

 \Emph{Previous work} -- Let us summarize connections to the literature.
-For quadratic fermionic system, the covariance-matrix equation of motion was previously derived by Horstman et al.\ \cite{Horstmann2013-87}.
+For quadratic fermionic system, the covariance-matrix equation of motion was previously derived by Horstmann et al.\ \cite{Horstmann2013-87}.
 For the even-parity sector of quasi-free fermionic systems, the third-quantized form of the Liouvillian was previously obtained and analyzed by Prosen \cite{Prosen2008-10,Prosen2010-07}.
 In comparison, we also include the quadratic Lindblad terms, and we also treat the odd-parity sector.
-This is important for the determination of the many-body Jordan normal form and the full spectrum of the quasi-free systems.
-Finally, explicit expressions for the steady states are derived.
+The latter is important for the determination of the many-body Jordan normal form and the full spectrum of the quasi-free systems.
+Finally, the steady states are given explicitly.
 A third-quantized form for the Liouvillians of quasi-free bosonic systems was previously obtained and analyzed by Prosen and Seligman \cite{Prosen2010-43}.
 In comparison, we employ Majorana operators (algebra of position and momentum operators) such that all structure matrices are real, and we include the quadratic Lindblad terms.
-For the quasi-free systems, we allow for non-diagonalizable Liouvillians, obtain a criterion for the existence of steady states, and give an explicit expression for them.
+For the quasi-free systems, we allow for non-diagonalizable Liouvillians, and obtain a criterion for the existence of steady states as well as the stability of the systems.
 It is not necessary to assume that the systems are relaxing.
-It is sufficient that there exists a steady-state covariance matrix.
-The question whether the equations of motion for the tensors of $k$-point correlation functions form a closed hierarchy has been addressed in a rather general form by \v{Z}unkovi\v{c} \cite{Zunkovic2014-16}.
-We provide a short discussion for the special case of the considered quadratic systems. \tentative{\Emph{Applications} -- Examples for investigations of quasi-free and quadratic open systems: CITE.}
+It is sufficient that there exists a physical steady-state covariance matrix.
+The question whether the equations of motion for the $k$-point Green's functions form a closed hierarchy has been addressed in a rather general form by \v{Z}unkovi\v{c} \cite{Zunkovic2014-16}.
+We provide a short discussion for the special case of the considered quadratic systems.

 \Emph{Notations} -- Operators on the Hilbert space like the Hamiltonian $\hH$ or the particle creation and annihilation operators $\ha^\dag_j$ and $\ha_j$ are indicated by a hat.
 Super-operators like the Liouvillian $\L$ are usually indicated by calligraphic letters, except for some ladder super-operators that are denoted by lower-case letters.
 We denote vectors by bold letters and employ scalar products defined as $\vec{a}\cdot\vec{b}:=\sum_j a_j b_j$.